exabounds/IBM-ExaBounds/README.md

 ## Getting started

-Set-up and use of the tools is described in the documentation for [_IBM ExaBounds_](https://github.com/exabounds/IBM-ExaBounds/blob/master/Documentation/ExaBounds/Manual.pdf) the [_IBM Exascale Extrapolator_](https://github.com/exabounds/IBM-ExaBounds/blob/master/Documentation/ExtrAx/ExtrAx.pdf).
+Setting up and using the tools is described in the documentation for [_IBM ExaBounds_](https://github.com/exabounds/IBM-ExaBounds/blob/master/Documentation/ExaBounds/Manual.pdf) and the [_IBM Exascale Extrapolator_](https://github.com/exabounds/IBM-ExaBounds/blob/master/Documentation/ExtrAx/ExtrAx.pdf).

 ## Background